Prosocial Norm Emergence in Multiagent Systems: Discussion

 \subsection{Related Work}

 It is worth highlighting how \framework differs from the recent literature on norm emergence.
+Note that we do not intend this article to be a survey of norms or normative multiagent systems in general: see, for instance, \citet{Hollander}, \citet{Nardin+16:Sanctioning}, and \citet{Andrighetto2013}.

-\paragraph*{Static and Closed.} Many of the existing game-theoretic approaches for social norm emergence consider agents in a closed system such as a graph structure, and fixed payoffs are considered for the agents' behaviors \cite{Airiau2014,sugawara-AAMAS14-emergence,Sen-IJCAI07-NormEmergence,Villatoro-IJCAI11-SocialInstruments}.
-In these type of studies, agents are nodes of a graph, and the interactions between them create the edges of the graph.
+\paragraph*{Static and Closed.} Many of the existing game-theoretic approaches for social norm emergence consider agents in a closed system such as a graph structure, and fixed payoffs are considered for the agents' behaviors \cite{Airiau2014,sugawara-AAMAS14-emergence,Sen-IJCAI07-NormEmergence,Villatoro-IJCAI11-SocialInstruments,Beheshti+AAAI15-Cognitive}.
+In these types of studies, agents are nodes of a graph, and the interactions between them create the edges of the graph.
 Agents learn their policies by playing repeated games with random agents.
-Through the course of these repeated games new norms emerge in the system.
-In contrast, \framework considers a system that is open (agents continually leave and enter), is dynamic, and addresses prosociality.
+Through the course of these repeated games, new norms emerge in the system.
+In contrast, \framework considers a system that is open (agents continually leave and enter), dynamic, and addresses prosociality.

 \paragraph*{Static and Centralized.} Other works consider norm emergence in a setting where a central agent with complete knowledge of the systems generates (or dictates) the norms.
-Morales {\etal} \shortcite{Morales:2015} proposed a mechanism called IRON along with two other variations \cite{Morales-AAMAS14-Minimality,Morales-AAMAS15-LiberalNorms}, for the on-line synthesis of norms.
+Morales {\etal} \shortcite{Morales:2015} proposed a mechanism called IRON along with two other variations \cite{Morales-AAMAS14-Minimality,Morales-AAMAS15-LiberalNorms} for the on-line synthesis of norms.
 IRON, however, could result in unstable normative systems.
-To mitigate the instability problem, Morales {\etal} \shortcite{Morales2018} presented an offline method called ``System for Evolutionary Norm SynthEsis'' (SENSE) which builds on top of IRON.
-These mechanisms employ a centralised approach which relies on global knowledge.
-The central agent observes the interactions of members in order to synthesize conflict-free norms in a top-down manner. \framework is fundamentally different from these mechanisms.
-Whereas these mechanisms use a central norm learner, \framework uses a dynamic and decentralized mechanism for norm generation.
+To mitigate the instability problem, Morales {\etal} \shortcite{Morales2018} presented an offline method called ``System for Evolutionary Norm SynthEsis'' (SENSE), which builds on top of IRON.
+These mechanisms employ a central approach that relies on global knowledge.
+The central agent observes the interactions of members to synthesize conflict-free norms in a top-down manner.
+Even though these frameworks share some commonalities with \framework in terms of norm representation and norm generation (albeit static), they are fundamentally different from it.
+Whereas these mechanisms use a central norm generator and learner, \framework uses a dynamic and decentralized mechanism for its four phases, as described in Section~\ref{sec:Framework}.
+Additionally, \framework agents incorporate prosocial decision making to achieve fairness.
+In this manner, \framework brings together two important themes in prosociality: decision making by individuals and fairness of system-level outcomes.